ajhamdi/AdvPC/README.md

 ## Other files
 - log/`NETWORK`/model.ckpt -- the victims models (trained on ModelNet40) used in the paper, where `NETWORK` is one of four networks `PN`: [PointNet](https://arxiv.org/abs/1612.00593), `PN1`:[PointNet++ (MSG)](https://github.com/charlesq34/pointnet2) , `PN2`: [PointNet++ (SSG)](https://github.com/charlesq34/pointnet2),  `GCN`: [DGCNN](https://liuziwei7.github.io/projects/DGCNN)
 - data/attacked_data.z -- the victim data used in the paper.
 It can be loaded with `joblib.load`, resulting in a Python list whose element is a numpy array (shape: 25\*1024\*3; 25 objects of the same class, each object is represented by 1024 points)
-- **gen_initial.py** -- used to generate initial points for adversarial cluster/object.
-The script uses DBSCAN to cluster the generated critical points.
-- critical -- the default directory to dump the generated initial points
-- data/airplane.py -- the airplane object used in the paper as a uav for the adversarial object. can be loaded with ```np.load```.
 - utils/tf_nndistance -- a self-defined tensorlfow op used for Chamfer/Hausdorff distance calculation.
 Use tf_nndistance_compile.sh to compile the op.
 The bash code may need modification according to the version and installtion path of CUDA.
 Note that it should be OK to directly calculate Chamfer/Hausdorff distance with available tf ops instead of tf_nndistance.

 ## compiling tf_ops C++ libraries